 \section{Abstract}

-Since traditional social media platforms ban more and more actors that distribute hate speech or other forms of abusive language (deplatforming), these actors migrate to alternative platforms that do not moderate the users' content.
-One known platform that is relevant for the German hater community is Telegram, for which there have only been made limited research efforts so far.
+Because traditional social media platforms continue to ban actors spreading hate speech or other forms of abusive languages (a process known as deplatforming), these actors migrate to alternative platforms that do not moderate users’ content.
+One popular platform relevant for the German hater community is Telegram for which limited research efforts have been made so far.

-The goal of this study is to develop a broad framework that consists of (i) an abusive language classification model for German Telegram messages and (ii) a classification model for the hatefulness of Telegram channels.
-For the first part, we employ existing abusive language datasets containing posts from other platforms to build our classification models.
-For the channel classification model, we develop a method that combines channel specific content information coming from a topic model with a social graph to predict the hatefulness of channels.
+This study aimed to develop a broad framework comprising (i) an abusive language classification model for German Telegram messages and (ii) a classification model for the hatefulness of Telegram channels.
+For the first part, we use existing abusive language datasets containing posts from other platforms to develop our classification models.
+For the channel classification model, we develop a method that combines channel-specific content information collected from a topic model with a social graph to predict the hatefulness of channels.
 Furthermore, we complement these two approaches for hate speech detection with insightful results on the evolution of the hater community on Telegram in Germany.
-Moreover, we propose methods to the hate speech research community for scalable network analyses for social media platforms.
-As an additional output of the study, we release an annotated abusive language dataset containing 1,149 annotated Telegram messages.
+We also propose methods for conducting scalable network analyses for social media platforms to the hate speech research community.
+As an additional output of this study, we provide an annotated abusive language dataset containing 1,149 annotated Telegram messages.